 Ever since we got new kittens, we’ve had to teach them things we’ve already trained our big cats to know like not to go on food counters and food tables, not to chew on furniture, not to use decor as a toy etc. so I thought I’d share my tips:

 REPETITION IS THE KEY TO EVERYTHING.
 Calm, firm, consistent repetition.
-Cats are not like dogs (I’ve had and trained both cats and dogs successfully so I’m speaking from experience), their response time is a slower, but the goal is to create good habits.
-And habits are formed by repetition.
+Cats are not like dogs (I’ve had and trained both cats and dogs successfully so I’m speaking from experience).
+Their response time is generally slower, but the goal is to create good habits, and habits are formed by repetition.

-- STEP 1: Verbal discipline.
-I believe the best way to discipline a cat/kitten is verbally.
-Do not yell at your cat!
+- STEP 1: Verbal cues/discipline.
+I believe the best way to discipline a cat/kitten is using verbal communication.
+Do not yell at your cat.
 The goal is to teach them, not scare them.
 I personally use a particular “No!” that I say in a loud, firm, non-emotional, warning tone of voice.
 I use the SAME tone each time I say it.
-Cats don’t speak our languages so if you say “No” twenty different ways it’s not clear to them that it’s the same word, so teaching them one word consistently spoken in the same tone is much easier than teaching them many different commands — so stick to one consistent word for all activities you want them not to do.
-So I make the way I say “No” sounds the same each time so they can easily recognize it.
-Also a one-word “No!” is a lot easier for them to understand than actually speaking to them like “Omg Fluffy don’t touch my favorite vase!” because that’ll just go over their heads (understandably). — If they’re ignoring my “No!”, I’ll then accompany the “No!” with a sharp clap of my hands.
+Cats don’t speak our languages so if you say “No” twenty different ways it’s not clear to them that it’s the same word so they’ll have no idea what you mean.
+Instead, teaching them ONE word, spoken consistently in the SAME tone is much easier for them to understand and therefore learn to respect.
+So stick to one consistent word for all activities you want them not to do.
+I make the tone in which I say “No” sound exactly the same each time so they can easily/quickly recognize it. — Also a single-word “No!” command is a lot easier for them to understand than speaking a string of words at them like “Omg Fluffy don’t touch my favorite vase!” because that’ll just go riiiiiight over their heads (understandably). — If they’re ignoring my “No!”, I’ll then accompany the “No!” with a sharp clap of my hands.
 This “No!+Clap” is what I use to discourage an action I don’t want my cat to take.
 For an example: let’s say they’re chewing on a basket and you do the “No+Clap” thing, they stop for a minute, then resume the chew.
 You have to do it again exactly as they resume chewing.
 This associates your reaction with their specific action.
 Repetition is key.
 Chew, no+clap, pause, chew, no+clap, pause, chew, no+clap, etc. This might repeat 6-7 times.
 But eventually they’ll likely move on to something else.
 If they don’t, then rattle a toy to encourage them to leave the site of the issue and then that’s enough for that lesson.
-Remember: you’re not going to teach them something in one sitting, so be patient and kind.
-Even if the first time they don’t positively respond to your “No+Clap”, they’ll remember what happened and the next time they do it and you correct them, they’ll have a moment of ‘huh, same thing happened last time’ and are more likely to understand over time that you don’t want them to do that action.
+Remember: you’re not going to teach them anything in one, two, or even three sittings, so be patient, kind, and repeative.
+Even if the first few times they don’t correctly respond to your “No+Clap”, they’ll remember what happened and the next time they do it and you correct them, they’ll have a moment of ‘huh, same thing happened last time’ and are more likely to understand over time that you don’t want them to do that action.

 - STEP 2: Physical intervention.
 This is a gentle action.
 What this means is simply you stepping in, and gently stopping them from doing whatever it is they shouldn’t be doing, or possibly even gently picking them up and walking them to a different part of the room/house away from the trouble area and giving them something they CAN play with.
 “Step 2” should only happen if “Step 1” has been tried and didn’t work EACH TIME you do the correction.
 Verbal correction should always be tried first.
 Not just one time, but every time you correct them both during training and forever after.
 NEVER HIT OR CHASE your cat.
 This will only teach them to fear humans and will not resolve the issue or teach them better behavior.
 You’ll get a lot further with calm, gentle, kind corrections.
 The reason why I generally don’t believe physical intervention works as well for training specifically is that it introduces another “action/element” into the situation — simply the act of physically stopping them literally changes the dynamics of situation you’re trying to train them not to do and it confuses the entire situation making it hard to learn from.
 However, it is usually pretty successful though so it’s a “quick fix” rather than a teaching moment.
 But if they’re really not listening to my voice/claps, I will gently and calmly pick them up (no snuggling or rewarding, just picking them up) and move them to another part of the house with a toy they *are* allowed to play with.
 You MUST do this kindly because you don’t want your cat to associate anything but good things with physical contact so don’t stomp over and don’t show any anger or aggression, just be quiet, calm, and firm.
 They will learn.